 About This Project

-We recently interview artist Luan Nel, in celebration of the meal named after him on our Winter Menu.
+We recently interviewed artist Luan Nel, in celebration of the collaboration in creating his favourite meal for our Winter Menu – Gorgonzola and Mushroom Fettuccine!

 Renowned artist Luan Nel graduated (BAFA) from the University of the Witwatersrand in 1994 after which he completed a postgraduate diploma in Education (HDipEd) at the same university.